SITE Centers Corp. (SITC) Review – Making Smarter Decisions

 Sponsored

-The stock witnessed a -1.09% gain in the last 1 month and extending the period to 3 months gives it a -14.72%, and is 0.42% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.68% over the week and 2.60% over the month.
+The stock witnessed a -4.59% gain in the last 1 month and extending the period to 3 months gives it a -14.40%, and is -1.44% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.99% over the week and 2.73% over the month.

 SITE Centers Corp.
 (SITC) Analyst Forecasts